Last updated on

 Part of maturing as a human is to get to know ourselves.
 People who have friends around themselves all the time often never have the time to get to know themselves.
-We can use this advantage and developing parts of our personality other’s don’t even know exist.
+We can use this advantage and developing parts of our personality other’s don’t even know exists.

 Here’s what I mean: You don’t need to have a friend to go to the movies, or enjoy a walk in the park, or travel somewhere.
 Why would that experience be worth less only because you don’t have it with someone else?